dtinth/YosemiteAndElCapitanSystemFontPatcher/README.md

 The software provided here works for me, and I get the Avenir Next font I wanted.
 You can also use this software to patch fonts for your own use as well.
-However, there are few minor issues, such as [font baseline issue](https://github.com/dtinth/YosemiteSystemFontPatcher/issues/12) or custom fonts sometimes [crash Google Chrome](https://github.com/dtinth/YosemiteSystemFontPatcher/issues/11) on some machines.
+However, there are few minor issues, such as [font baseline issue](https://github.com/dtinth/YosemiteSystemFontPatcher/issues/12).
 I'd like some help from the community to resolve these, especially font experts.